Printing Terms

 Like-sided

-paper that has the same appearance and characteristics on both sides (the opposite of two-sided).
+Paper that has the same appearance and characteristics on both sides.
 See also twin-wire machine, two-sidedness.

 Linen Finish

-a paper finish that is similar to the texture of linen fabric, such as Champion Carnival Linen.
+A paper finish that is similar to the texture of linen fabric.
 Linen finishes are embossed after the paper comes off the paper machine.
 See also embossing, finish.

 Lines per Inch

-(lpi) the number of lines in an inch, as found on the screens that create halftones and four-color process images (for example, “printed 175-line screen”).
+Abbreviated as LPI it refers to the number of lines in an inch, as found on the screens that create halftones and four-color process images.
 The more lines per inch, the more detailed the printed image will be.
-With the demand for computer-generated imagery, the term “dots per inch” (which refers to the resolution of the output), is replacing the term “lines per inch.” see also dpi, four-color process, halftone, screen.
+See also DPI, four-color process, halftone, screen.

 Litho

-a printing process using flat surface Plano graphic plates) that is based on the principle that oil and water don’t mix.
+Lithography is a a printing process using flat surface Plano graphic plates and is based on the principle that oil and water don’t mix.
 The image to be lithographed is created on the plate with greasy material that repels water.
 Water is run over the plate, and the non-image areas absorb it.
 When the oily ink hits the plate, it’s attracted to the similarly greasy image, and repelled by the rest of the wet plate.
-When paper is pressed onto the plate, it picks up the ink (and a bit of the water).
+When paper is pressed onto the plate, it picks up the ink.
 This process is now used primarily for limited-edition prints.
+Alos called offset lithography.
 See also offset, Plano graphic, plate, printing process.

 Lupe

-From the German word for magnifying glass, a lens used by photographers, printers, and designers to examine details in printed materials.
+From the German word for magnifying glass, a Lupe is a lens used by photographers, printers, and designers to examine details in printed materials.

 Machine Coated